-PART 5: FACILITY PLAN
+PART 6: FACILITY PLAN

-Secure Track Housing, Treatment Needs and Facility Improvements
+SYTF Housing, Treatment Needs and Facility Improvements

 Mendocino County's intention is to utilize what is currently known as C-Unit to accommodate its realigned youth.
 This wing of Mendocino County Juvenile Hall is a secure, self-contained residential facility with the capacity of 10 rooms.
 C-Unit has its own day room for structured inside activities, dining area as well as an attached classroom to meet the educational needs of youth.
-Exiting C-Unit to the West, youth will utilize the outdoor physical recreation area equipped with a basketball court, exercise area, covered walkways (shade and rain), landscaped grass area and trees.
+Exiting C-Unit to the East, youth will utilize the outdoor physical recreation area equipped with a basketball court, exercise area, covered walkways (shade and rain), landscaped grass area and trees.

 C-Unit will allow for some separation by age or other needs as identified during classification.
 Realigned youth will also be assessed using the Positive Achievement Change Tool (PACT) as well as additional risk assessment tools as deemed appropriate.
 Historically, Mendocino County has committed male youth to the Department of Juvenile Justice at a very low rate and no record of a female commitment in the last 20 years.
 Based upon that data, female commitments would be better served in a setting where additional female youth can be housed and undertake the program together.
-Therefore, the County would contract with another county to provide the secure track housing and treatment for the female population.
-To better serve realigned male youth and surround them with other like-gendered youth, Mendocino County is willing to accept commitments from other counties of similar size and demographics.
+Therefore, the County would contract with another county to provide the SYTF housing and treatment for the female population.
+To better serve realigned male youth and surround them with other like-gendered youth, Mendocino County would consider accepting commitments from other counties of similar size and demographics, if C-Unit becomes necessary.
 Mendocino County will not be accepting commitments for sex offenses or severe mental illness.

-In order to have the programming and service delivery outlined in Part 3 of this plan, some facility modifications will be necessary to ensure the safety and security of youth and staff.
-Additional security camera systems will be added throughout the facility to ensure the safety of our youth, staff and community partners.
-Technology will be added to the C-Unit classroom to allow student access to post-secondary educational opportunities.
-The classroom will also be painted with a splash of color and include upgraded furniture and fixtures to promote a comfortable learning environment.
+Security camera systems have been upgraded and added throughout the facility to ensure the safety of our youth, staff and community partners.
+Technology has been added to the C-Unit classroom to allow student access to post-secondary educational opportunities.
+C-Unit will also be painted with a splash of color and include upgraded furniture and fixtures to promote comfortable living and learning environments.

-MCJH will re-purpose a previously closed classroom and create a Multi-Use Resource Room to offer youth access to community based services, family engagement workshops and an adequate space for group facilitation.
-The Multi-Use Resource Room will need security camera installation, technology upgrades to allow youth access to webinars and other online learning platforms as well as furniture and cosmetic alterations.
+MCJH has re-purposed a previously closed classroom and created a Multi-Use Resource Room to offer youth access to community-based services, family engagement workshops and an adequate space for group facilitation.
+The Multi-Use Resource Room upgrades included security camera installation, new technology to allow youth access to webinars and other online learning platforms, as well as furniture and cosmetic alterations.